Quick Verdict: Should You Revive or Replace?

 - Deep Discharge: Parasitic draws (clocks, security systems) pull the voltage down until the chemistry becomes unstable.

-- Stratification: In flooded batteries, the acid can separate from the water, concentrating at the bottom and causing accelerated corrosion.
+- Stratification: In flooded batteries, the acid can separate from the water, concentrating at the bottom and potentially causing accelerated corrosion.

 Step 1: The 24-Hour "Rest" Test

-Quantitative Voltage Thresholds
+Practical Voltage Thresholds (Heuristics)

 | Voltage Reading | State of Charge | Health Assessment | Action Required |